 We have a traditional carvery restaurant serving a range of starters,mains and desserts, real ale bar with delicious bar snacks and light bites and coffee shop with mouth watering fresh cakes,scones and cream teas.View Our Menu

-At the New inn we have always strived to serve the very best real ale available from many local West Country suppliers in a beautiful historic Tudor hotel, we have a fine range of beers wines and spirits from around the world to tempt your taste buds.Bar Room Menu
+At the New inn we have always strived to serve the very best real ale, cider and perry from many national and local brewers in a beautiful 15th century building; we also have a fine range of lagers, wines and spirits from around the world to tempt your taste buds.Bar Room Menu

 Did you Know?....
 Beatrix Potter used a sketch of a widow at the New Inn in The Tailor of Gloucester?Children's Menu